 Storage and Reheating

-For storing leftovers, allow the stuffed shells to cool completely.
-Place them in an airtight container and refrigerate for up to 3-4 days.
-You can also freeze the stuffed shells before or after baking; just be sure to use a freezer-safe dish.
-If freezing, wrap the dish tightly with plastic wrap and then aluminum foil to prevent freezer burn.
+Let leftovers cool completely before storing in an airtight container in the fridge for up to 3-4 days.
+You can also freeze them before or after baking; just cover the dish tightly with plastic wrap and foil to keep out freezer burn.

 FAQs